The Amplify Team

 She / Her / Hers

 Brittany McCulloch joined the Amplify team in September 2022 as the Communications and Marketing Manager.
-She earned her Bachelor’s degree in 2016 and her Master’s in Mass Communications in 2023, both from Oklahoma State University.
+She earned her Bachelor’s degree in 2016 from Oklahoma State University and completed a Master’s in Mass Communications in 2023 from her alma mater.
 She has previously worked at Tulsa Area United Way and Tulsa CASA, and she currently serves on the steering committee of NextGen United.
 Brittany was also awarded a NextGen Under 30 Oklahoma award in 2022.
 She has a passion for programs that help young people stay healthy and safe, and she enjoys being a storyteller for the incredible work nonprofit organizations do in the Tulsa community.

 A: Spending Christmas in New York, becoming a scratch golfer, and seeing Drake on tour.